 LEONARD MIZEREK, nurtured his artistic love of nature while growing up in the Brandywine Valley.
 As a young boy, he often went painting along the Brandywine River, deriving inspiration from the countryside of nearby Pennsylvania.
-His early influence was with the Brandywine School.
+His early influence was with the New Hope Impressionists School.

-Leonard was recently awarded Artist in Residence for June 06 at the Museum Yvonne Jean-Haffen in Dinan, France.
-He will be painting the area for the month and those paintings will be exhibited in France and subsequently one will be made part of the museum collection.
-He was one of 15 artists selected to paint at the Forbes Colorado Ranch; and exhibited at the Forbes Museum in New York and made part of the permanent collection.
-He was featured on the August 2001 cover of American Artist Magazine.
-He was invited as one of 23 nationally recognized contemporary marine artists to exhibit in a special three museum exhibition, which toured New England to the Newport Art Museum, the Maine Maritime Museum and Connecticut River Museum.
+Leonard was twice awarded Artist in Residence at the Museum Yvonne Jean-Haffen in Dinan, France.
+He painted the area for a month and Two of his paintings was made part of the museum collection.
+He was featured on the cover of American Artist Magazine.
+He was invited as one of 23 nationally recognized contemporary marine artists to exhibit in a special five museum exhibition, which toured New England to the Newport Art Museum, the Maine Maritime Museum and Connecticut River Museum.
 In addition, he exhibited in the Coos Bay Museum of Fine Art and the Cape Museum of Fine Art.

-Leonard was recently selected as one of 70 members of the prestigious Guild of Boston Artists.
-He was awarded Fellowship, the highest honor as one of only 23, in The American Society of Marine Artists.
+Leonard was elected as one of 70 members of the prestigious Guild of Boston Artists.
+He is an Artist Member of the National Arts Club where he was awarded the Saltzman Excellence in Painting Award in 2011.
+He is one of 26 Fellows of The American Society of Marine Artists where he was awarded The "Ironman Award", the highest honor given by the Society as one of only 7, in Societies 40 yr. history.
 He is also Signature Artist Member of the New England Watercolor Society, Connecticut Watercolor Society, Northeast Watercolor Society and the International Society of Marine Painters.
-Recently, Leonard was elected to the New England Plein Air Painters.
 He resides in Westport, CT.

 "Bringing light into my work has been my current focus.
 I enjoy looking for the hidden colors in natural light.
 I often look at the sky or at reflections in the water, and see how my perception of color changes from day to day.